rphansen91/elevatejs-blog/src/content/mongo-backed-graphql.md

 type: post
 ---

-# Generate All CRUD and Pagination Operations (10 minutes or less)

 GraphQL and its schema driven development methodology allows for a lot of the common tasks around data resources to be abstracted.

 [**ts-mongo-codegen**](https://github.com/rphansen91/ts-mongo-codegen) uses your GraphQL schema and with the inclusion of (opt-in) directives generates all of the CRUD operations for a seamless integration between GraphQL types and MongoDB.